theopenlane/openlane-docs/docs/docs/docs/developers/deployment/environment-variables.md

         ```

         #### Sessions Variables
-        Variabels used for the sessions implementation
+        Variables used for the sessions implementation
         ```
         CORE_SESSIONS_SIGNINGKEY
         CORE_SESSIONS_ENCRYPTIONKEY